iotc-secretariat/iotc-tcac-simulations/README.md

 > In lack of other indications, the simulation considers `EUR` (*European Union / REIO*) as benefiting from the portion of allocation specified by paragraph 6.6(1)(a) of [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx).

--   That clarity shall be made regarding the NJA sovereignty of the Chagos archipelago which iscurrently disputed between two IOTC CPCs (`MUS` and `GBR`) as this will have an impact not only on the attribution of the relative NJA area weight for the coastal state allocation criteria, but also on the status of `GBR` (*United Kingdom of Great Britain and Northern Ireland*) as a coastal state itself.
+-   That clarity shall be made regarding the NJA sovereignty of the Chagos archipelago which is currently disputed between two IOTC CPCs (`MUS` and `GBR`) as this will have an impact not only on the attribution of the relative NJA area weight for the coastal state allocation criteria, but also on the status of `GBR` (*United Kingdom of Great Britain and Northern Ireland*) as a coastal state itself.

 > In lack of other indications, the simulation considers `GBR` (*United Kingdom of Great Britain and Northern Ireland*) as having NJA sovereignty over the Chagos archipelago for the purpose of the quota calculation, and that this assumption does not qualify the CPC as a coastal state.